- How is breast cancer treated?

-- To treat a small number of metastases in a certain area
+- To treat a small number of metastases in a certain area, such as the brain

 - When an area of cancer spread is pressing on the spinal cord

-- To treat a blockage in the liver
+- To treat a blood vessel blockage in the liver

 - To provide relief of pain or other symptoms

-Treatment to relieve symptoms depends on where the cancer has spread.
-For example, pain from bone metastases may be treated with external beam radiation therapy and/or bisphosphonates such as pamidronate (Aredia) or zoledronic acid (Zometa).
-Most doctors recommend bisphosphonates or denosumab (Xgeva), along with calcium and vitamin D, for all patients whose breast cancer has spread to their bones.
-(For more information about treatment of bone metastases, see our document, Bone Metastasis.)
+Treatment to relieve symptoms (palliative treatment) depends on where the cancer has spread.
+For example, pain from bone metastases may be treated with radiation therapy and/or drugs called bisphosphonates such as pamidronate (Aredia) or zoledronic acid (Zometa).
+Most doctors recommend bisphosphonates or the drug denosumab (Xgeva), along with calcium and vitamin D, for all patients whose breast cancer has spread to their bones.
+For more information about treatment of bone metastases, see Bone Metastasis.

-HER2-positive cancers that no longer respond to trastuzumab might respond to lapatinib.
-Lapatinib also attacks the HER2 protein.
-This drug is often given along with the chemotherapy drug capecitabine (Xeloda), but it can be used with other chemo drugs, with trastuzumab, or even alone (without chemo).
-Other options for patients with HER2 positive cancers include giving pertuzumab with chemo and trastuzumab and using the drug ado-trastuzumab emtansine.
+HER2-positive cancers that no longer respond to trastuzumab (Herceptin) might respond to lapatinib (Tykerb), another drug that attacks the HER2 protein.
+This drug is often given along with the chemo drug capecitabine (Xeloda), but it can be used with other chemo drugs, with trastuzumab, or even alone (without chemo).
+Other options for women with HER2-positive cancers include pertuzumab (Perjeta) with chemo and trastuzumab, or ado-trastuzumab emtansine (Kadcyla).

-Because current treatments are very unlikely to cure advanced breast cancer, patients in otherwise good health are encouraged to think about taking part in clinical trials of other promising treatments.
+Because current treatments are very unlikely to cure advanced breast cancer, if you are in otherwise good health, you may want to think about taking part in a clinical trial testing a newer promising treatment.

 Recurrent breast cancer

-Cancer is called recurrent when it come backs after treatment.
-Recurrence can be local (in the same breast or in the mastectomy scar) or in a distant area.
-Rarely, breast cancer comes back in nearby lymph nodes.
-This is called regional recurrence.
+For some women, breast cancer may come back after treatment – sometimes years later.
+This is called a recurrence.
+Recurrence can be local (in the same breast or in the mastectomy scar), regional (in nearby lymph nodes), or in a distant area.
 Cancer that is found in the opposite breast is not a recurrence—it is a new cancer that requires its own treatment.

-Local recurrence: Treatment of women whose breast cancer has recurred locally depends on their initial treatment.
-If the woman had breast-conserving surgery, a local recurrence in the breast is usually treated with mastectomy.
+For women whose breast cancer has recurred locally, treatment depends on their initial treatment.
+If you had breast-conserving surgery, a local recurrence in the breast is usually treated with mastectomy.
 If the initial treatment was mastectomy, recurrence near the mastectomy site is treated by removing the tumor whenever possible.
 This is followed by radiation therapy, but only if none had been given after the original surgery.
-(Radiation can’t be given to the same area twice.)
-In either case, hormone therapy, targeted therapy (like trastuzumab), chemo, or some combination of these may be used after surgery and/or radiation therapy.
+(Radiation usually can’t be given to the same area twice.)
+In either case, hormone therapy, targeted therapy (like trastuzumab), chemotherapy, or some combination of these may be used after surgery and/or radiation therapy.

-Regional recurrence: When breast cancer comes back in nearby lymph nodes (such as those under the arm or around the collar bone), it is treated by removing those lymph nodes.
-This may be followed by radiation treatments aimed at the area.
-Systemic treatment (like chemo, targeted therapy, or hormone therapy) may be considered after the local treatment as well.
+When breast cancer comes back in nearby lymph nodes (such as those under the arm or around the collar bone), it is treated by removing those lymph nodes.
+This may be followed by radiation aimed at the area.
+Systemic treatment (such as chemo, targeted therapy, or hormone therapy) may be considered after the local treatment as well.

-Distant recurrence: In general, women whose cancer comes back in organs like the bones, lungs, brain, etc., are treated the same way as those found to have stage IV breast cancer in these organs when they were first diagnosed (see treatment for stage IV).
+In general, women whose breast cancer comes back in other organs, such as the bones, lungs, or brain, are treated the same way as those found to have stage IV breast cancer in these organs when they were first diagnosed (see treatment for stage IV).
 The only difference is that treatment may be affected by previous treatments a woman has had.